douglasrizzo/pydunn/README.md

 # Dunn index in Python

-An implementation of the Dunn index in Python.
-It sat for ages as a GitHub Gist page, but now I've transferred it to a proper repo so people can report issues more easily.
+An implementation of the Dunn index for internal cluster validity in Python.
+It sat for ages on a GitHub Gist but now it's been transferred to a proper repo.

+## Usage

 ```py
 import numpy as np